Blog & Project Spotlights

 |---|---|---|

-| City of Chelsea Partners: GreenRoots, Inc., Climable, Inc., Synapse Energy Economics, Inc., Clean Energy Solutions, Inc. |
+| Chelsea, City of Partners: GreenRoots, Inc., Climable, Inc., Synapse Energy Economics, Inc., Clean Energy Solutions, Inc. |

 Launch the Chelsea Microgrid Phase II project, an expansion of the innovative cloud-based microgrid approach, to develop a list of next potential facilities, selection criterion for participation, and conducting investment grade audits (IGA's)/cashflow estimates. | Implementation: $150,000 |